Fit a single mean, set of quantiles, or largest class model. nullmodel() is

 Value

-yis a factor, a data frame with a column for each class (NULLotherwise).
-The column for the most prevalent class has the proportion of the training samples with that class (the other columns are zero).- n
+call: The function call.value: The mean or quantiles ofy, or the most prevalent class.levels: Whenyis a factor, a vector of levels;NULLotherwise.quantile_levels: The probabilities used to compute quantiles, orNULL.pct: Whenyis a factor, a data frame with a column for each class (NULLotherwise).
+The column for the most prevalent class has the proportion of the training samples with that class; the other columns are zero.n: The number of elements iny.

 Details